 Financial aid sources for the summer are available for matriculated Binghamton University undergraduate and graduate students who are in good academic standing.
-Students enrolled for at least six credits during Summer Session may be eligible to use Federal Direct Student Loans, Federal Parent PLUS Loans and private loans to help finance Summer Session.
+Students enrolled for at least six (6) credits during summer session may be eligible to use Federal Direct Student Loans, Federal Parent PLUS Loans and Private Loans to help finance the summer session.
 Pell eligible students will receive the award automatically based on eligibility and enrollment.

-The 2021 Summer Loan Request Form is now available online.
+The 2021 Summer Loan Request Form is now available here.

-For more information about financial aid for the summer, visit the Financial Aid website.
+For more information about financial aid for the summer, please visit their website.